MicrosoftDocs/architecture-center/docs/reference-architectures/apis/protect-apis-content.md

 ### Components

-- [Azure Resource Groups](/azure/azure-resource-manager/management/manage-resource-groups-portal) provides a logical container for Azure components.

-- [Azure Virtual Network](/azure/virtual-network/virtual-networks-overview) enables many types of Azure resources, such as Azure Virtual Machines (VMs), to securely communicate with each other, the internet, and on-premises networks.
+- [Azure Virtual Network](https://azure.microsoft.com/services/virtual-network/) enables many types of Azure resources, such as Azure Virtual Machines (VMs), to securely communicate with each other, the internet, and on-premises networks.

-- [Azure Application Gateway](/azure/application-gateway/overview) is a web traffic load balancer that manages traffic to web applications.
-Load balancers operate at the transport layer (OSI layer 4 - TCP and UDP), and route traffic based on source IP address and port to a destination IP address and port.
+- [Azure Application Gateway](https://azure.microsoft.com/services/application-gateway/) is a web traffic load balancer that manages traffic to web applications.
+Load balancers operate at the transport layer, OSI layer 4 TCP and UDP, and route traffic based on source IP address and port to a destination IP address and port.

-- [Azure API Management](https://azure.microsoft.com/services/api-management/) creates consistent, modern API gateways for existing backend services.
+- [Azure API Management](https://azure.microsoft.com/services/api-management/) is a hybrid, multi-cloud management platform for APIs across all environments.
+API Management creates consistent, modern API gateways for existing backend services.

 ## Recommendations